Using Écluse: the operator manual

 bucket when

-ECLUSE_VULNERABILITY_DATABASE_BUCKETis configured (the proxy needss3:GetObjecton it to syncosv.db), and the metadata endpoint; reach CodeArtifact and S3 over VPC endpoints; require IMDSv2 with hop limit 1.
-Don't block the metadata endpoint; Écluse needs it to mint credentials.
+ECLUSE_ADVISORIES__BUCKETis set (the proxy needss3:GetObjectto sync it), and the metadata endpoint; require IMDSv2 with hop limit 1.
+Don't block the metadata endpoint: Écluse needs it to mint credentials.
 See Securing network egress. - Make the proxy unbypassable.
-Deny CI runners (and, where practical, workstations) outbound access to the public registries, so the only route to a package is through Écluse.
-This turns the policy from default into unbypassable.
+Deny CI runners (and, where practical, workstations) outbound access to the public registries.
 See Locking down CI egress.

 - Verify what you run.
-Pin the image by digest and verify its provenance + SBOM attestations before deploying (see Verifying the image).
+Pin the image by digest and verify its provenance and SBOM attestations (see Verifying the image).

-The why behind each choice, and the residual risks this posture accepts, is in the threat model and Security invariants.
+The reasoning behind each choice, and the residual risks it accepts, is in the threat model and Security invariants.

 Deviating from the Golden Path

-Écluse still runs if you diverge, but each deviation trades away a protection, and two are silent (Écluse can't detect them, so nothing warns you):
+Écluse still runs if you diverge, but each deviation trades away a protection, and one is silent (Écluse can't detect it, so nothing warns you):

-- Collapsing the registries onto one store (leaving
+- Collapsing the registries onto one store (declaring

-ECLUSE_MOUNTS__NPM__MIRROR_TARGET/ECLUSE_MOUNTS__NPM__PUBLICATION_TARGETunset).
-The perimeter still holds, but first-party and public-derived packages share one store, so you lose provenance separation, per-provenance scanning, and clean post-incident scoping. Écluse Dredger refuses to boot ifMIRROR_TARGETequalsPUBLICATION_TARGET, since automated pruning on a shared store risks first-party data loss.
-(Register threat #10 and #16.) - Pointing the private upstream at a registry that itself
+ECLUSE_MOUNTS__NPM__MIRROR_TARGETequal to the private upstream, orECLUSE_MOUNTS__NPM__PUBLICATION_TARGETonto either).
+The perimeter holds, but first-party and public-derived packages share one store, so you lose provenance separation and clean post-incident scoping.
+The proxy logs a boot warning for each pair of a mount's endpoints that resolve to the same registry, and Écluse Dredger refuses to boot ifMIRROR_TARGETequalsPUBLICATION_TARGET, since automated pruning on a shared store risks first-party data loss. - Pointing the private upstream at a registry that itself

 draws from public (say a CodeArtifact repo with the stock

 npm-storeupstream to npmjs).
 This is the dangerous one, and Écluse can't detect it: raw ungated packages reach clients through the trusted read path, behind the gate instead of through it, nullifying the rules, integrity floor, and freshness quarantine.
-Aggregate trusted stores only into the private upstream (your first-party store plus Écluse's mirror), and let the gated mirror be the only way public content enters.
-(Register threat #15.)
+Aggregate trusted stores only into the private upstream, and let the gated mirror be the only way public content enters.

 Configuration